No. 610 Squadron RAuxAF: Second World War

+During the first two months of the Battle of Britain, 610 Squadron operated out of RAF Biggin Hill as part of 11 Group, where it was one of the units bearing the brunt of German attacks.
+It moved to RAF Acklington for rest and recuperation at the end of August 1940, having fought heroically but sustained heavy casualties in the process.
+During the Battle of Britain, 610 Squadron's pilots included Squadron Leader Andrew Thomas Smith AFC, Squadron Leader John Ellis DFC, Flight Lieutenant Edward Brian Bretherton Smith DFC, Flight Lieutenant William Warner, Flying Officer Stanley Norris DFC, Flying Officer Constantine Oliver Joseph Pegge DRC, Sergeant Ronald Hamlyn DFM and Sergeant Horatio Herbert Chandler DFM.

-In 1941, the squadron moved south to RAF Westhampnett where it was one of Douglas Bader's three Spitfire squadrons of the Tangmere wing.
+In 1941, 610 Squadron moved south to RAF Westhampnett where it was one of Douglas Bader's three Spitfire squadrons of the Tangmere wing.
 It remained based in the UK until late 1944 when it moved to the Continent to provide fighter cover as the allies entered Germany.
 610 Squadron was disbanded before the end of the war at RAF Warmwell on 3 March 1945.

 Post-war

 The squadron was re-formed on 10 May 1946 at RAF Hooton Park as a Royal Auxiliary Air Force fighter squadron, embodied in June of that year and receiving its first Spitfire F.14s in November 1946, switching to more powerful Spitfire F.22s in March 1949.
 Gloster Meteor F.4 jet fighters were received in July 1951, being replaced by the later F.8 version in March 1952.
 Meteor T.7 twin-seat training aircraft were also used as advanced conversion trainers.
 The Meteors were flown until shortly before the squadron disbanded on 10 March 1957, together with all other RAuxAF flying units.